The Architecture of Life

 Understanding how humans really work

 There comes a point in many lives when something begins to feel a bit off.
+Not dramatically and maybe not all at once, but just quietly and persistently…off.
 Work becomes harder but less meaningful.
 Rest becomes rare.
-Success becomes difficult to sustain.
-Relationships begin to break down.
-Health starts to suffer.
+Relationships begin to strain.
+Health starts to falter.
 Beauty fades into the background.
-Happiness becomes a luxury you can no longer afford.
-And people quietly begin to wonder if the problem is them.
+And happiness begins to feel like something you have to earn.
+A luxury that you can no longer afford.

-EDITOR
+FOUNDER & EDITOR

 SARAH MILLER